Heavy-Vehicle-Networking-At-U-Tulsa/can-man-in-the-middle/docs/Hardware Version 3/README.md

 | TP1.5KE30CA | Z1  | 1 | Littelfuse Inc. | TP1.5KE30CA | Digi-Key | F7610CT-ND |

 This bill of materials should match with the schematic labels and the board outlines.

+Installing the LED at the end will ensure that it will mate with the hole in the end panel correctly.